Feature request #1943

 Not sure where the problem may reside, if in the plugin or in the projection component.

-#4 Updated by cmoe - over 10 years ago
+#4 Updated by cmoe - almost 12 years ago

 The problem I see is, that ogr always strips out the towgs84 parameter when creating a shapefile.
 See also #2123.